syn990/SYN-RTOS/README.md

 The folders included are currenty not required at all for SYN-RTOS.

-- network_scripts ~
+- network_scripts ~ Some network related scripts

 -- eno1-wlan0_bridge.sh # will provide an ethernet port with a route to the internet.

 -- ip-configure.sh # which will set an IP if you can't use DHCP and are lazy.

-- xibo-related ~
+- xibo-related ~ Archiso files used for an automated Digital-signage player.

-Contains junk archiso files used for an automated Digital-signage player.
-This can eventually become it's own branch.
-Hopefully once the main and future xibo branches are complete it will provide a basic framework for creating other metadistrobutions
+It's possible once the main and future xibo branches are complete it will provide a basic framework for creating other meta-distrobutions